RegardsOss/regards-frontend/frontend-webapp/src/main/webapp/web_modules/modules/search-results/README.md

 ## Description

-This module is a dynamic configurable module for the configurable interfaces.
-This module is used to display search results from REGARDS catalog.
-This module is used by :
+This module is a dynamic configurable module to be used in REGARDS user interfaces.
+It displays search results from REGARDS catalog.
+It is used by modules
   - @regardsoss/search-form
   - @regardsoss/search-graph

-It can be used alone to display the results of search of all data from the catalog.
+It can be used as a stand-alone module to display the results of a research on a the whole project data catalog.

-This module allow to :
+This module allows:
-  - Display results datas
+  - Displaying results datas
-  - Display results datasets
+  - Displaying results datasets
+  - Displaying results documents
-  - Switch display mode from list to table
+  - Switching display mode between list, table and quickview
+  - Sorting results
-  - Sort results
+  - Filtering results on facets
-  - Configure displayed columns (table mode)
+  - Configuring displayed columns (table mode)
-  - Apply Services (UI and Businnes)
+  - Applying Services (UI and Businnes) on data and dataset data

 ## Module structure